-Shareholder Alert: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Syneos Health, Inc. - Synh
+SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Syneos Health, Inc. - SYNH

 On this news, Syneos's stock price fell $10.69 per share, or 16.87%, over the following two trading sessions, to close at $52.68 per share on September 14, 2022.

 Finally, on November 4, 2022, Syneos issued a release disclosing the Company's financial results for the third quarter of 2022.
 Syneos revealed that its book-to-bill ratios had fallen below even the reduced figures provided in September 2022.
-Specifically, Syneos stated that its Clinical Solutions segment had achievednew business awards of $182 million including reimbursable expenses-a year-over-year decline of 87%-and a book-to-bill ratio of just 0.18x for the quarter, which was just one-tenth of the new business growth expected by some analysts.
+Specifically, Syneos stated that its Clinical Solutions segment had achieved net new business awards of $182 million including reimbursable expenses-a year-over-year decline of 87%- and a book-to-bill ratio of just 0.18x for the quarter, which was just one-tenth of the new business growth expected by some analysts.

 On this news, Syneos's stock price fell $22.11 per share, or 46.25%, to close at $25.70 per share on November 4, 2022.